guustavomc/Currency-Exchange-Rate-Tracker/README.md

 - Store daily exchange rates in a database (via scheduled task).
 - Display trends (e.g., percentage increase/decrease vs. USD over time).
 - Provide a route like /history/USD/BRL?from=2023-01-01&to=2024-01-01.

-### Convert Amount from One Currency to Another
-- Given from, to, and amount, look up the rate and calculate.
-- Optionally allow specifying a date for historical conversion.

 ### Add Logging (Optional)
 - Use SLF4J to log: